 April 5, 2012 - John Ryley, the head of Sky News, admits to authorizing journalists to hack into emails of private citizens.
 Sky News is owned by News Corp.

 April 24, 2012 - James Murdoch testifies before the Leveson Inquiry.
-He insists that he knew little about the scale of phone hacking by people working for the News of the World and he had no reason to look into illegal eavesdropping by his employees when he took over the company's British newspaper subsidiary in December 2007.
+He insists that he knew little about the scale of phone hacking by people working for NoW and he had no reason to look into illegal eavesdropping by his employees when he took over the company’s British newspaper subsidiary in December 2007.

-April 26, 2012 - Rupert Murdoch admits at the Leveson Inquiry of the cover-up of phone hacking at News of the World and apologizes for not paying more attention to the scandal.
+April 26, 2012 - Rupert Murdoch admits at the Leveson Inquiry to the cover-up of phone hacking at NoW and apologizes for not paying more attention to the scandal.

-May 1, 2012 - British lawmakers investigating phone hacking at News of the World declare that Rupert Murdoch is not a "fit person to exercise the stewardship of a major international company."
+May 1, 2012 - British lawmakers investigating phone hacking at NoW declare that Murdoch is not a “fit person to exercise the stewardship of a major international company.”

-June 14, 2012 - Prime minister David Cameron appears before the Leveson Inquiry.
-He is questioned about an October 7, 2009, text message from Rebekah Brooks, sent after the newspaper switched support to the Conservatives, and about his relationship with Brooks.
+June 14, 2012 - Prime Minister Cameron appears before the Leveson Inquiry.
+He is questioned about an October 7, 2009, text message from Brooks, sent after the newspaper switched support to the Conservatives, and about his relationship with Brooks.

-July 21, 2012 - A News International spokesman says that Rupert Murdoch stepped down last week from a number of company boards of directors, both in the U.K and the U.S.
+July 21, 2012 - A News International spokesman says that Murdoch stepped down last week from a number of company boards of directors, both in the UK and the United States.

-July 24, 2012 - The UK's Crown Prosecution Service says that eight people will face a total of 19 charges relating to phone hacking: former News of the World staff Andy Coulson, Rebekah Brooks, Greg Miskiw, Stuart Kuttner, Thurlbeck, Ian Edmondson and Weatherup are accused of conspiring to intercept communications, while private investigator Mulcaire faces other charges.
+July 24, 2012 - The UK’s Crown Prosecution Service says that eight people will face a total of 19 charges relating to phone hacking: former NoW staff Coulson, Brooks, Greg Miskiw, Stuart Kuttner, Neville Thurlbeck, Ian Edmondson and James Weatherup are accused of conspiring to intercept communications, while private investigator Mulcaire faces other charges.
 The accused deny the charges.

-September 4, 2012 - The number of likely victims jumps to over 1,000 people, according to the top police officer working on the case.
+September 4, 2012 - The number of likely victims jumps to more than 1,000 people, according to the top police officer working on the case.

-June 18, 2013 - Eunice Huthart, Angelina Jolie's stunt double, sues News Corp. for possible phone hacking.
-This is the first United States law suit against News Corp.
+June 18, 2013 - Eunice Huthart, Angelina Jolie’s stunt double, sues News Corp. for possible phone hacking.
+This is the first US lawsuit against News Corp.

-October 30, 2013 - It is revealed that former News of the World employees Neville Thurlbeck, James Weatherup and Greg Miskiw have pleaded guilty to phone hacking.
+October 30, 2013 - It is revealed that former NoW employees Thurlbeck, Weatherup and Miskiw have pleaded guilty to phone hacking.

-January 31, 2014 - Actress Sienna Miller testifies regarding an alleged affair with Daniel Craig, which is exposed by a tabloid journalist who hacked Craig's voice mail.
+January 31, 2014 - Miller testifies regarding an alleged affair with Daniel Craig, which is exposed by a tabloid journalist who hacked Craig’s voice mail.

-July 4, 2014 - After being found guily of conspiracy, Coulson is sentenced to 18 months in prison.
+July 4, 2014 - After being found guilty of conspiracy, Coulson is sentenced to 18 months in prison.
 He is released in less than five months.

 April 17, 2015 - British prosecutors drop charges against nine defendants, including Coulson, awaiting trial on charges they paid officials for information.
 This marks the end of prosecutions against Coulson.

 Rupert Murdoch - Australian-born founder and CEO of News Corporation Ltd., the parent company of News International.
-News International owns the News of the World, the Sun, the Times and the Sunday Times in the UK.
-Murdoch's holdings also include Fox News, the Wall Street Journal, the New York Post and Harper Collins.
+News International owns the Sun, the Times and the Sunday Times in the UK.
+Murdoch’s holdings also include Fox News, the Wall Street Journal, the New York Post and Harper Collins.

-Rebekah Brooks - Former Chief Executive of News International, editor of the News of the World at the time that the alleged hackings occurred.
+Rebekah Brooks - Former Chief Executive of News International, editor of the NoW at the time that the alleged hackings occurred.
 Brooks resigned on July 15, 2011.

 Clive Goodman - Former NoW’s royal editor, jailed for four months after being convicted of conspiracy to intercept phone messages.